NicolaNardino/Blockchain.Ethereum/README.md

 - Smart contract addresses change at every re-deployment.
 Currently,.
 CoinManager is at 0x326704b84aaa3970400960d182610d69d162cdc9 and DepositManager at 0x8fb0dbe743127dbd20aab91a27d83576f5111990.

 ## Interactions between Smart Contracts
 CoinManager interacts with DepositManager by adding a DepositManager interface in CoinManager(.sol).
-Actually, the DepositManager type name in CoinManager could also be called differently because what it counts, it's the address of DepositManager that will be used at run-time.
-This link is established when CoinManager gets created, i.e., the DepositManager address gets passed in to CoinManager in its constructor.
+Actually, the DepositManager type name in CoinManager could also be called differently, because what it counts is the address of DepositManager that will be used at run-time.
+This link is established when CoinManager gets created, i.e., the DepositManager address gets passed to CoinManager in its constructor.
 Alternatively, one could pass the address of DepositManager at run-time by adding an extra parameter to CoinManager.sendToDepositManager and casting it to DepositManager.

 ## How to run and test the DAPP
 There are two servlets that can be exercised by direct http requests as follows: